Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 Configure IP Allow

-Available to Neon Business plan users, the IP Allow feature provides an added layer of security for your data, restricting access to the branch where your database resides to only those IP addresses that you specify.
+Available to Neon Scale and Business plan users, the IP Allow feature provides an added layer of security for your data, restricting access to the branch where your database resides to only those IP addresses that you specify.
 In Neon, the IP allowlist is applied to all branches by default.

 Optionally, you can allow unrestricted access to your project's non-default branches.
 For instance, you might want to restrict access to the default branch to a handful of trusted IPs while allowing unrestricted access to your development branches.